electricbookworks/electric-book/samples/text/01-01-plain-text.md

 ## Plain text

 Most books comprise pages and pages of running text.
 A good design makes them lovely to look at and easy to read.
 The heart of a design is how it handles both plain text and special forms like letters.
-There is a [letter towards the end of this chapter](#letter){:.cross-reference}.
+There is a [letter towards the end of this chapter](#letter){:.show-page-number}.

 The text for this chapter is taken from Sir Arthur Conan Doyle's [*Adventures of Sherlock Holmes*](10-02-dynamic-index.html#sherlock-1){:.indexed #sherlock-1}.